 We know more about authors through interviews or media coverage of their books.
 But how about the work that goes behind the books themselves — what gets published and the multiple “why”s during the process?

-Here is a little insight into what book publishing entails with two local book publishing houses - Ethos Books and BooksActually.
-Ethos Books is an independent book publisher since 1997 and an imprint of Pagesetters Services Pte Ltd. BooksActually is an independent bookstore specialising in fiction and literature since 2005, while publishing and distributing books under their imprint Math Paper Press.
+Two local book publishing houses share their insight on the business.
+Ethos Books has been an independent book publisher since 1997 and is an imprint of Pagesetters Services Pte Ltd. Established in 2005, BooksActually is an independent bookstore that specialises in fiction and literature, and it publishes and distributes books under its imprint, Math Paper Press.

 As a publishing house, what does your brand stand for?

-The short answer: when our hearts are in our mouths.
+Ethos Books: The short answer: when our hearts are in our mouths.

 What is the process of getting a book published?
 Talk us through the various stages — book design, manuscripts, editing, etc.

-First, there is the manuscript submission process.
-The individual submits his / her manuscript based on the submission guidelines that each publisher has.
-The publisher could take four weeks to a year to come back to you with a response.
-If the manuscript is accepted, it moves to the second step.
-The publishing house will meet the author to talk about publishing terms such as copyright and royalties.
-Once both parties are able to agree what they want, it moves to the third step.
-At the third step, the author, and the manuscript meets the editor of the publishing house.
-They will go through several rounds of changes to arrive at a lean mean manuscript that both the author, and editor has envision as a finished book.
+BooksActually: First, the individual submits his or her manuscript according to the guidelines that each publisher has.
+The publisher could take four weeks to a year to respond.
+If the manuscript is accepted, the publishing house will meet the author to discuss publishing terms such as copyright and royalties.
+Once both parties come to an agreement, they proceed to the third step, where the author meets the editor of the publishing house.
+They will go through several rounds of changes to arrive at a manuscript that they both have envisioned as a finished book.